Ense3_bandeau_rubrique_formation

 Learning outcomes:

-identify new market players and assess their role in a new market design
+- Identify new market players and assess their roles in emerging energy market designs

 Prerequisites